scarf-sh/docs/docs/gateway.md

 **Are you actually hosting my packages?**

-No. Your container continues to be hosted on your current registry.
-The Gateway is simply a thin layer on top.
+No, your container continues to be hosted on your current registry not on Scarf itself.
+The Gateway is simply a thin redirect layer in front of your registry.
 Since the gateway acts as a static entry point to your containers, you will always have the freedom to host your container on any registry you choose.

 **How are you managing the usage data you get about my project?
 Are you storing my users’ data?**

-No. The Scarf Gateway does not store any personally identifying information.
+The Scarf Gateway does not store any personally identifying information or sensitive data about your users.

 Scarf looks up IP address metadata, but the raw IP addresses are discarded and never exposed.
 IP metadata may contain: